 The change is even more dramatic if you look at what I will call experienced advocates, or recidivists-those with at least three previous arguments before the Court.
 In 1980, only 10 percent of non-Solicitor General arguments were presented by experienced counsel.
 In 2002, that number had more than tripled, to 33 percent.
 In 1980, only three lawyers outside the Solicitor General's Office argued twice before the Court, out of some 240 argument slots for non-Solicitor General lawyers, accounting for 2.5 percent of the arguments.
 (For two of those three, it was their first and second arguments ever.)
-But in 2002, there were fourteen different non-Solicitor General repeat performers who argued at least twice many more than twice-accounting for fully 24 percent of the non-Solicitor General argument slots, a tenfold increase.
+But in 2002, there were fourteen different non-Solicitor General repeat performers who argued at least twice-many more than twice-accounting for fully

 The author suggests that the retirement of Justice Byron R. White from the bench may have contributed to the reduction in the number of cases the Court agrees to hear each Term.
-A constant advocate for the Court to hear more cases, White would regularly write dissents from denial of certiorari, listing the various cirrari, listing the thought the Court was overlooking.
+A constant advocate for the Court to hear more cases, White would regularly write dissents from denial of certiorari, listing the various circuit conflicts he thought the Court was overlooking.